Biography

 Construction Disputes

-- Acted for owners of recreational property which was negligently designed and built.
+- Acted for owners of a recreational property that was negligently designed and built.
 The roof leaked in several areas and a large retaining wall running the length of the driveway on the property had failed and therefore had to be torn down in its entirety and replaced at considerable expense.
 The owners commenced action against the designer and builder of the home.
 After a lengthy summary trial in the court below, which involved many expert reports and which established the amount of damages, the Court of Appeal eventually found in favour of the owners and held that the designer and builder were liable for all such damages: Globalnet Management Solutions Inc. v.
-Cornerstone CBS Building Solutions Ltd. and Linwood Homes Ltd., 2018 BCCA 303
+Cornerstone CBS Building Solutions Ltd. and Linwood Homes Ltd., 2018 BCCA 303.

 - Acted for a major lender to a large construction project in Metro Vancouver who was sued by a contractor pursuant to an alleged contract and who also alleged various misrepresentations were made to it by the lender and one of its principals.
 The claims were all dismissed after a very lengthy summary trial: Anderson Creek Site Developing Ltd. v.
-Brovender, 2015 BCSC 2092
+Brovender, 2015 BCSC 2092.

-- Acted for both owners and tenants in connection with construction delay claims and budget overruns
+- Acted for both owners and tenants in connection with construction delay claims and budget overruns.

 - Acted for and against major BC forest companies in defending and prosecuting builder’s lien claims:

 - As an example, Mike acted for a contractor who asserted lien rights in respect of the dismantling and removal of a significant and substantial paper machine from a mill: West Fraser Mills Ltd. v.
-BKB Construction Inc., 2012 BCCA 89
+BKB Construction Inc., 2012 BCCA 89.

-- Acted for a large Western-based roofing company in connection with enforcing its builder’s liens rights in BC and Alberta, and advising of its rights and remedies in relation to various bankrupt customers
+- Acted for a large Western-based roofing company in connection with enforcing its builder’s liens rights in BC and Alberta, and advising of its rights and remedies in relation to various bankrupt customers.

 Commercial Real Estate and Development Disputes